DasariVasu/M1_Application_Contact_Mangement_System/1_requriements/readme.md

 ## Defining our System
    The main objective of the project to store contact details of name ,phone no,email & address by using file handling, data structure, functions, and pointers are the main things which make up this simple C mini project .Be easy to understand by the user & operator and You can learn effective use of file handling, data structure and pointers from this project, especially how to record, modify, search, view and remove data in a file.
 Submitting this mini project on Contact Management System in C with little or no modification at all is completely discouraged.
 The key features of contact management system are listed below:
-- Add new contacts: with information such as name, phone number, address, and email.
+- Add new contacts  with information such as name, phone number, address, and email.
- - List all contacts: lists all the contacts stored in file with their respective contact details.
+ - List all contacts  lists all the contacts stored in file with their respective contact details.
- - Search contacts: based on name and phone number.
+ - Search contacts  based on name and phone number.
- - Edit contacts: edit information given while adding the contacts – name, phone      number, address, and email.
+ - Edit contacts  edit information given while adding the contacts – name, phone      number, address, and email.
- - Delete contacts: deletes contacts from file.
+ - Delete contacts  deletes contacts from file.
  ## SWOT Analysis
  - This project will be very useful for findig& storing the contacts.
  - Easy to know where the contact store.